mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-remote-local-module.md

 ```

 The CreateCricle file above will run as a script to create a circle.
-But it can be used in the *UseModule.py* scipt as an imported module, as follows:
+But it can be used in the *UseModule.py* script as an imported module, as follows:

 ```python
 # This script uses a function defined in the CircleFromLength.py